nkinnan/esphome-pace-bms/README.md

   battery_chemistry: 0x4A # only if not 46
   protocol_variant: "EG4"
 ```
 If you only got the yellow highlighted line, you're going to have to guess.
-Try the following values and see which one gives you the most "correct" data:
+Try the following values and see which one gives you "correct" data:
 * PYLON
 * SEPLOS
 * EG4